elliotclowes/learnt.me/Articles Read/2024-02/Article — How The Hustle And Others Maximize Email Signups – The Write to Roam.md

 “Count how many units popular media companies have,” he said, pointing to even bigger brands, like Motley Fool, or NYT.

-It’s a good idea.
-And I’ll do it one day.
-But this email is already longer than I meant for it to be, so this’ll have to do for now.